AbuAlqasm/ghostselfbot/README.md

-# 🎭 GhostSelfBot X - Your Ultimate Discord Companion
+# 🎭 GhostSelfBot X - Your Ultimate Discord Companion | This library is under development. | This is a trial version.

 <div align="center">